HafijurRahman/PostmanAPIFrameWork1/README.md

 # PostmanAPIFrameWork1
-This is an automated framework designed to test the APIs of web applications.
+This is an automated framework designed to test the APIs of Web Apps.